mocha-jfif/Certifications/CompTIA Net+/Practice Exam - 01.md

 	3. Creating privileged user accounts
 	4. Disabling unused TCP and UDP ports

 17. You are working the IT help desk when a user calls to report that he cannot access the Internet, although he is able to connect to computers on the local network.
 At the user's workstation, you run the `ipconfig /all` command and examine the output.
 Which of the options is the most likely explanation for the user's problem, based on the following `ipconfig` results?
+	1. DHCP is not enabled.
+	2. The Subnet Mask setting is incorrect.
+	3. The Default Gateway setting is incorrect.
+	4. The DNS Servers setting is located on another network.

 ```
 Windows IP Configuration